rdbharti/Ansible-DevOps-Beginners-System-Admins/03-Ansible-Comonents/README.md

   - ` ansible all -m yum -a "name=git" -b `
 - User: To create a user : ` ansible all -m user -a "name=john" -b `
 - Setup: Gives entire system-infromation of managed nodes : ` ansible all -m setup `

+# Ansible Inventory

+Ansible works against multiple managed modules or "hosts" in your infrastructure at the same time, using a list or group of lists known as **Inventory**